Top 10 Interview Questions & Answers | OSI Model

 The data link layer is further divided into two sublayers: The Media Access Control (MAC) layer and the Logical Link Control (LLC) layer.
 This layer also performs error checking and flow control.

 Q6.
-How the network administrator detect the problem?
+How does the network administrator detect the problem?

 Ans: Network administrators may use the OSI model to understand the information flow and try to find problems by further understanding each layer's protocols.
 Experience in networking reduces the time to find problems and resolve them.
 Network problems may be a loose physical connection, configuration issues, etc.